Preventing Rank Collapse in Federated Low-Rank Adaptation with Client Heterogeneity: Hyperparameter Settings for Main Experiments

 \paragraph{Hyperparameters} Building on established protocols for federated low-rank adaptation of large-scale models~\cite{singhal2025fedexlora,singhal2025fedsb}, we adopt a consistent training setup with minimal adjustments to support heterogeneous LoRA rank settings.
 The complete set of hyperparameters is reported in Table~\ref{tab:hyper-common}.
-For Commonsense15K, we apply a non-IID data partitioning strategy based on answer types, and fix the partition to the \texttt{niid-a1} setting in the main experiments. \
+For Commonsense15K, we apply Dirichlet partitioning over the answer-format labels and fix the partition to the $\alpha=0.5$ non-IID setting in the main experiments.
+This yields a controlled and reproducible label-skew non-IID split, where different clients are biased toward different answer-format categories and thus receive different mixtures of the underlying sub-tasks.